 Minnesota CHWs typically have a high school diploma or GED, though some have completed college courses or a four year degree.

-CHW employers consider a range of factors in their hiring decisions including educational background, prior employment, life experience, and personal attributes such as those outlined by the National Community Health Advisor Study and the CHW Network of NYC.
+CHW employers consider a range of factors in their hiring decisions including educational background, prior employment, life experience, and personal attributes.

 - Community Health Workers in the Midwest: Understanding and developing the workforce.
 Findings from a study of Community Health Workers’ role, professional development, and cancer information needs conducted for the American Cancer Society.
 Wilder Research, June 2012